retaildevcrews/ngsa/docs/WorkingAgreement.md

 - User Story Board will be used to track User Story progress.
 - Kanban Board will be used to track project progress
   - Board columns:
-    * **Triage**: All net-new issues/bugs/features need to be created as an issue; things to discuss/notes can be added as a "note"
+    * Triage: All net-new issues/bugs/features need to be created as an issue; things to discuss/notes can be added as a "note"
-    * **Backlog**: Has been refined, triaged, and prioritized.
+    * Backlog: Has been refined, triaged, and prioritized.
+    *
-    * **Sprint Backlog**:  Issues that have been committed for the current sprint.
+    * Sprint Backlog:  Issues that have been committed for the current sprint.
     * **In Progress**: A development team member owns the story or bug and begins work.
     * **PR Submitted/In Review**: The owner of the story or bug determines the item meets our Definition of Done and has created a Pull Request.
 The item will stay in this status through the PR process -- including addressing requested feedback or fixing issues found.
     * **Closed**: The Pull Request/Task has completed, and the work has been committed to the `main` branch of the project repository.
-  * Story Board styles:
-    * We will style stories or bugs that have been committed to the current sprint so that they may be easily identified from the story board.
-    * We will style stories or bugs that were committed to the previous sprint but carried over so that we may focus on completing the items as soon as possible to reduce impact on the current sprint.

 ### Estimating

-* We will estimate Tasks with size tagging to help gauge how much we work we commit to within a sprint.
+* We will estimate User Stories with size tagging to help gauge how much we work we commit to within a sprint.
-* We will use SizeS, SizeM, SizeL for our estimation -- with one SizeS being less than 2 days, SizeM being 2-3 days, and SizeL being 4-5 days.
+* We will use T-shirts sizing for our estimation -- with XS <1 day, Small is 1-2 days, Medium is 2-3 days, Large is 4-5 days, and XL > week, needs decomposed.

 ### Ceremonies

-* Our sprints will be one week and run from Monday to Friday with Review, Retrospective, and Planning occurring back-to-back.
+* Our sprints will be two weeks and run from Thursday - Wednesday with Review, Retrospective, and Planning occurring back-to-back.
 * We will use an assigned Scrum Master versus rotating the role among the team.

 |  | When | Length | Participants | Purpose |